i386x/pubdocs/C/decl.md

   * if *D* has the form `D1 "(" [ I ] ")"`, where *I* is the list of
     identifiers and
-  * identifier in *T D1* has type *m T*, where *m* is the type modifier then the type of identifier in *D* is *m function with unspecified parameters and return type T*
+  * identifier in *T D1* has type *m T*, where *m* is the type modifier then the type of identifier of *D* is *m function with unspecified arguments and a return type T*
-* declaration gives no hints about parameters types
+* declaration gives no information about parameters types
 * *I* can be used only if the function declarator is a part of function definition as a function header

 #### Structures and Unions

-* structure is an object made from the sequence of named elements, called members of the structure, that have different types
+* structure is an object made from the sequence of named elements of various types, called members
-* union is defined like structure, but all its members have the same memory address
+* union is defined like structure, but all its members are placed on the same storage location

-Declarations of structures and unions is summed up by the following grammar:
+Declarations of structures and unions are summed up by the following grammar:
 ```abnf
 struct-or-union-specifier = struct-or-union [ identifier ] "{" struct-declaration-list "}"
 struct-or-union-specifier =/ struct-or-union identifier